 “Why is it that the people working most directly with food

 are the most overlooked and underpaid members of society?”

 Vanessa Ling Yu - Executive Director, caterToronto

-With the mission to cultivate better social and economic food system connections, caterToronto has worked on integrating affordable and accessible kitchen space, foodservice industry training and technical assistance, as well as feasible and feast-able market opportunities!
+Our mission is to cultivate better social and economic food system connections that work for communities. caterToronto has worked on integrating affordable and accessible kitchen space, food service industry training and technical assistance, as well as feasible and feast-able market opportunities!

-However, with an increased interest in and need for food sovereignty, food security, food justice, and anti-racist food work, as well as a need to build organizational and financial sustainability, caterToronto is evolving its organizational structure in order to thrive as a significant food organization committed to advocating for dignified food work and addressing critical gaps in the food justice movement in Toronto.
+The past several years have seen an increased need for food sovereignty, food security, food justice, and anti-racist food work; as a result, caterToronto is evolving its organizational structure in order to thrive as a significant food organization committed to advocating for dignified food work and addressing critical gaps in the food justice movement in Toronto.

 we must believe in ourselves, and we cannot do this without others.